Let's Make Something Great Together.

 In Canada, commercial contractors are required to be licensed and insured, and many have specific certifications or affiliations with professional organizations, such as the Canadian Construction Association or regional associations.
 They need to understand and adhere to the Canada Occupational Health and Safety Regulations, as well as any specific provincial or territorial regulations.

-The cost of hiring a commercial general contractor can vary widely depending on many factors, including the scope of the project, the location, the complexity of the construction, and the current market conditions.
+The cost of hiring a commercial general contractor can vary widely depending on many factors, including the scope of the project, the location, the complexity of the commercial construction, and the current market conditions.

 Typically, commercial general contractors charge a percentage of the total construction cost as their fee, which can range from 10% to 20% or even more.
 This percentage may vary depending on whether the project is a new construction or a renovation, with new constructions often having a slightly lower percentage.